neozhang/you-and-your-research/README.md

 -   [x] ISSUE: Setting tab default model should reflect the current model in use
 -   [x] Add a button to insert a card to current file
 -   [x] Add tooltips to buttons
+-   [x] Add a button to go to setting tab on the warning card
 -   [ ] Import local notes
 -   [ ] ISSUE: Gen Cards text overflow issue (horizontal resizing)
 -   [ ] FUTRE: Card preview in Markdown